- Setting boundaries with friends at work is important to your professional success.

-"Relationships work both ways, and if you don't wish to have everyone know your business, then be sure not to ask nosy questions of them," said Alexa Fischer, an instructor at Udemy.
+Don't pressure a work friend into disclosing personal information with you, either, said Alexa Fischer, an instructor at Udemy.
+"Relationships work both ways, and if you don't wish to have everyone know your business, then be sure not to ask nosy questions of them."

-"When you can distinguish between these types of friendships, and appreciate the beauty of having congenial friendships at work, you will enjoy the camaraderie without the strings," said Hakim.
+"When you can distinguish between these types of friendships and appreciate the beauty of having congenial friendships at work, you will enjoy the camaraderie without the strings," Cooper Hakim said.
 "You will also be less hurt if your work friend turns out not to be as loyal as you might hope."

-Having someone to spend coffee breaks or grab lunch with is nice, but it doesn't have to be more than that.
-Cherish the fact that you have a buddy in what may be a stressful environment; embrace it as what it is, but don't search for more.
+It's nice to have someone to spend coffee breaks or have lunch with, but it doesn't have to be more than that.
+Cherish that you have a buddy in what may be a stressful environment; embrace it as what it is, but don't search for more.

 Boundaries are crucial in work friendships.
 It's fine to socialize with your co-workers, but your relationships shouldn't hinder your performance.

-"Make sure that your work friend realizes that even if you are super chummy while out to eat, once you are back in the office it is business as usual," said Hakim.
+"Make sure that your work friend realizes that even if you are super chummy while out to eat, once you are back in the office, it is business as usual," Cooper Hakim said.
 "For instance, your friend can't expect you to back her on a project just because you are work buddies.
 And, similarly, you can't expect her to promote your idea at the staff meeting if she doesn't agree."

 Finding a balance between friends and colleagues can be tricky, but it's imperative.

-"It's nice to be warm, friendly, and share a certain degree of information with the people you like and trust at work," said Fischer.
+"It's nice to be warm, friendly, and share a certain degree of information with the people you like and trust at work," Fischer said.
 "If you know in advance what types of things you are willing to share, then you can create healthy boundaries right from the start."